e-fever/qmljsify/README.md

 3. --function name - Set the function name of library that only provide a single function

 4. Break down the "convert" function into multiple steps.

+5. --retry-minify - Try minify for few more times unless it don't use any variable name with `as'